 - Review the Housing and Dining Services Agreement Terms and Conditions.

 - Complete your Housing and Dining Services Agreement application in the housing portal.

 Housing Assignment Communication

-First year students will initially know the building, but not the exact room number, to which they are assigned based on the FSEM they select.
-Students will be emailed their room number, roommate information, etc. at the end of May.
+First-year students will initially know the building, but not the exact room number, to which they are assigned based on the FSEM they select.
+Students will be emailed their room number, roommate information, etc. in June.
 Students submitting housing applications after this date will be assigned housing on a rolling basis.
-Note that Residence Life staff will email notices only to UMW accounts.
+Note that Residence Life staff will email notices only to UMW email accounts.

 Transfer students will be assigned housing on a rolling basis.
-Students will be emailed their room number, roommate information, etc. at the end of May.
+Students will be emailed their room number, roommate information, etc. in June.
 Students submitting housing applications after mid-May will be assigned and communicated on a rolling basis.
 Note that Residence Life staff will send email notices only to UMW accounts.